nix-community/lanzaboote/rust/tool/shared/src/signature/README.md

 You are responsible for securing them and ensuring they are not accessible by an attacker.

 Signature happens via `sbsign` which will copy your input inside a temporary directory, sign it, read it and offers it to you again.

-In the future, we may remove `sbsign` dependency to perform signature in-memory without any temporary directory.